How to Get a Loan

 Understand Your Credit

 You generally need “credit” to get a loan.
 This means you’ve got a history of borrowing and repaying loans.
 How do you get a loan if you don’t have credit?
 You have to start somewhere, and that generally means borrowing less and paying more.
 Once you develop a strong credit history, lenders will lend you more and offer better rates.

-You can view your credit for free - you get one free report per year from every credit reporting agency.
+You can view your credit for free—you get one free report per year from all three major credit reporting agencies: Experian, TransUnion, and Equifax.
 Take a look through your credit history to understand what lenders will see when you ask for a loan.
 Do you look like an attractive borrower?
 If there’s not much in there, you may need to build credit by gradually adding loans to your history.
 Be sure to fix any mistakes in your credit files, as they’ll hurt your chances of getting a good loan.